Norm Macdonald: Personal life

-In 1988, Macdonald married Connie Vaillancourt, with whom he had a son, Dylan, born in 1992.
+In 1988, Macdonald married Connie Vaillancourt, with whom he had a son, born in 1992.
 The couple separated in April 1999 and divorced later the same year.

 Religious views

 Macdonald was a Christian and discussed theology and his personal beliefs publicly.
-Macdonald's views on the Christian faith have been compared to that of Christian philosopher Søren Kierkegaard and Cardinal John Henry Newman.
+Macdonald's views on faith have been compared to those of Christian philosopher Søren Kierkegaard and Cardinal John Henry Newman.

-While judging on Last Comic Standing, Macdonald criticized a contestant for a joke about the Harry Potter books and the Bible, saying: "I think if you're going to take on an entire religion, you should at least know what you're talking about."
+While judging on Last Comic Standing, Macdonald criticized a contestant for a joke about the Harry Potter books and the Bible, saying, "I think if you're going to take on an entire religion, you should at least know what you're talking about."
 He pointed out that J. K. Rowling was a Christian who once said: "If you were familiar with the Scriptures, you could easily guess the ending of my book."

 Gambling

 Macdonald had a gambling addiction he claimed started with a six-figure win at a craps table in Atlantic City.
 In an appearance on the WTF with Marc Maron podcast in 2011, Macdonald revealed that he lost all of his money gambling three times, and the largest amount he lost at once was $400,000.
-It was reported by The Times that he went bankrupt twice.
+He declared bankruptcy twice.

 As a poker player, his best live result was cashing for $20,915 in the $1,000 Bellagio Weekly Tournament in July 2006.
 In the 2007 World Series of Poker, he came in 20th place out of 827 entrants in the $3,000 No-Limit Texas Hold 'em event, winning $14,608.
 He also frequently played live cash games as well as online poker.
 Macdonald said in a 2018 interview that, prior to the shutdown of online poker in the United States through the Unlawful Internet Gambling Enforcement Act of 2006, he would play up to 20 online limit hold 'em games at once.
 "Since they went offline, it kind of saved my life.
 Because I was just grinding out and couldn't even sleep."